ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Assume you would like to serve your trained policy(ies) in production and would therefore
-like to use only the RLlib Policy instance, without all the other functionality that
+like to use only the RLlib :py:class:`~ray.rllib.policy.policy.Policy` instance,
+without all the other functionality that
-normally comes with the Algorithm object, like different ``RolloutWorkers`` for collecting
+normally comes with the :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` object, like different ``RolloutWorkers`` for collecting
 training samples or for evaluation (both of which include RL environment copies), etc..

-In this case, it would be quite useful if you had a way to restore just the Policy
+In this case, it would be quite useful if you had a way to restore just the
+:py:class:`~ray.rllib.policy.policy.Policy`
-from either a Policy checkpoint or an Algorithm checkpoint, which - as we learned above -
+from either a :py:class:`~ray.rllib.policy.policy.Policy` checkpoint or an
+:py:class:`~ray.rllib.algorithms.algorithm.Algorithm` checkpoint, which - as we learned above -
 contains all its Policies' checkpoints.

 Here is how you can do this: